HMS Formidable (67): Background and description

 The 753 ft armoured flight deck had a usable length of 670 ft, due to prominent "round-downs" (Note: "Round-downs" were places at the ends of the flight deck that were faired into the hull; they were generally not usable by aircraft or equipment because they were not level.) at bow and stern to reduce air turbulence, and a maximum width of 95 ft.
 A single hydraulic aircraft catapult was fitted on the forward part of the flight deck.
 The ship was equipped with two unarmoured lifts on the centreline, each of which measured 45 by 22 ft.
 The hangar was 456 ft long and had a maximum width of 62 ft.
-It had a height of 16 ft, which allowed storage of Lend-Lease Vought F4U Corsair fighters once their wingtips were clipped.
+It had a height of 16 ft, which allowed storage of Vought F4U Corsair fighters (once their wingtips were clipped) under the Lend-Lease program.
 The ship could accommodate up to 54 aircraft rather than the intended 36 after the adoption of "outriggers" on the flight deck during the war and the flattening of the "round-downs" that increased the usable length of the flight deck to 740 ft to facilitate the use of a permanent deck park.
 (Note: The precise dates for these changes are not known, but most probably occurred during her 1943–1944 refit, based on the changes made to her sister .)
 The additional crewmen, maintenance personnel and facilities needed to support the extra aircraft severely crowded the ship.
 She was provided with 50650 impgal of petrol.